UKHomeOffice/taskflow/documents/design-overview.md

 Hooks would be defined as middleware-type functions, which are called with arguments representing the record, the current event metadata, and an API with which to perform actions on the record.

-Hooks could also act as gatekeepers on events - i.e. as validators - by enabling a mechanism by which they can return error states.
+Hooks could also act as gatekeepers on events - i.e. as validators or permission checking - by enabling a mechanism by which they can return error states.

 ### Plugins and extensions